gmazzap/Faber/README.md

     $bar = $container->get( 'bar' ); // $bar is an instance of My\App\Bar

-Services are cached, it means that when same service is required more times, same instance is returned:
+Services are cached, it means that when same service is required after first time, same instance is returned:

     $bar_1 = $container['bar'];
     $bar_2 = $container->get( 'bar' );